meom-group/DCM/DOC/dcm_compil_manual.md

 ## Extra tricks :

-  * In some cases, you need to re-do an installation of the code in order to be sure of was is really in your WORK...
+  * In some cases, you need to re-do an installation of the code in order to be sure of what is really in your WORK...
 This must be done by the sequence :

     ```
     make cleaninst && make install